* This is the Consumer Version. *

 The cause is unknown.

-Typically, people have a severe and often throbbing headache, pain in the scalp when they brush their hair, and pain when they chew.
+Typically, people have a severe and often throbbing headache, pain in the scalp when they brush their hair, and pain in facial muscles when they chew.

 Without treatment, blindness can result.

 Symptoms and results of a physical examination suggest the diagnosis, but biopsy of the temporal artery is done to confirm it.

 Prednisone (a corticosteroid) and aspirin are usually effective treatments.